SAP-archive/cloud-cap-walkthroughs/exercises-java/exercise2/README.md

 ## Use CAP's generic persistence handling

-The CAP Java stack has a [Persistence Service](https://cap.cloud.sap/docs/java/srv-run#the-persistence-service) that provides out-of-the-box capabilities to store and retrieve entities from a database.
+The CAP Java SDK has a [Persistence Service](https://cap.cloud.sap/docs/java/srv-run#the-persistence-service) that provides out-of-the-box capabilities to store and retrieve entities from a database.
 Therefore no custom coding is required for this.
 The entities defined in your `AdminService` will be automatically served via OData and you can just delete the `AdminService.java` file that was created earlier.

 1. Delete the `AdminService.java` file in the `handlers` folder, which you have created in [Exercise 1](../exercise1/README.md).